 When do applications open, and when is the deadline?

-Applications will open in early January, 2018, and students will have one month to apply.
-Students can start an application, save it, and return to it later.
+Applications will open in December 2020.
+The application deadline is January 18, 2021 at 11:59 pm PST.
+Students can start an application on the SOLO website, save it, and return to it later.

-They can apply to one field research internship and one global policy internship, but they can apply to all of the Brussels internships with SGS.
+Students can apply to one FSI Field Research Internship and one Global Policy Internship, but they can apply to all of the Brussels internships with The Europe Center.

 Will visas be required?